Zico (rapper): 2015–2016: Gallery and various singles

 On February 13, 2015, Zico released "Well Done", his second single, featuring Ja Mezz.
 In March, he provided the soundtrack for Beyond Closet's 2015 S/S runway at New York Fashion Week.
 He also graduated from the Dong-Ah Institute of Media and Arts with a bachelor's degree.
 February 2015 also saw Zico join the cast of the female rap competition show Unpretty Rapstar for the second episode, as a producer.
 He produced the song "Up All Night" for contestant Yuk Ji-dam; the song's chorus then became a part of the "Say It!
 Yes or No" skit on the Korean sketch-comedy show Gag Concert.
 In May 2015, it was announced that Zico would be appear for the entire season of Show Me the Money 4 as a producer with Paloalto of Hi-Lite Records.
 After a car Zico was riding in crashed July 8 because the manager driving it was drunk, Show Me the Money said it was considering removing him as producer.
-Zico was cleared of responsibility for the accident by police, however, and the show kept him on.
+Zico was cleared of responsibility for the crash by police, however, and the show kept him on.
 He produced the song "Turtle Ship" for the show, and it was followed by "Moneyflow", which was released on August 7, and "Fear", which was released on August 21.

 In October, Zico released his own version of "Up All Night" titled "Say Yes or No", featuring the rappers Penomeco and The Quiett.
 He also featured on "Traveler", the seventh track of f(x)'s fourth album 4 Walls.
 His single "Boys and Girls" was released on November 3, and was the number one song on the Gaon Digital Chart for all of November.
 In November, he released his first solo EP, Gallery, with title track "Eureka".
 On January 25, 2016, Zico released two songs, "It Was Love", featuring Luna from f(x), and "I Am You, You Are Me".
 In mid-November 2016, Jellyfish Entertainment announced that Gugudan's Kim Se-jeong would release a song produced by Zico.
 The song, "Flower Road", was created by Zico during an episode of the variety show Talents for Sale.
 The song topped numerous Korean real-time digital charts when it was released on November 23, 2016, and it was nominated for a 2017 Melon Music Awards Hot Trend Award.
 Later that month, it was announced that Zico, Crush, and Dean would collaborate on a single called "Bermuda Triangle", released November 28.
 The song also hit number one on various Korean real-time digital charts upon its release.
 In addition, Zico, Crush, and Dean performed at the 2016 Mnet Asian Music Awards on December 2, where Zico won Best Male Artist.